 In the winter, our ships transition from seasonal locations like Alaska and Europe to sunny locales in the Caribbean and Southern Hemisphere.
-Lucky for you, this means you have even more cruise ships and itineraries to choose from during the winter months.
+Luckily, this means you have many cruise ships and itineraries to choose from during the winter months.

 Here are the best winter cruises that will warm you up in no time.

 Embark on a leisurely seven-night cruise from Fort Lauderdale to three contrasting destinations: Nassau, Cozumel, and Grand Cayman.

 Nassau, the capital of the Bahamas, is a delightful city, packed with colorful colonial-era architecture, shops, restaurants, and markets.
 The Straw Market is the best place to go for locally made souvenirs, bags and purses, hats, hand-rolled cigars, and other souvenirs.

 For some of the best beaches near Nassau, head across to Blue Lagoon Island and play castaway as you swing in a hammock under the palm trees.